 The Psychosynthesis Trust trains counsellors and psychotherapists and offers personal development courses to people exploring their psychospiritual development.
 The longest established psychosynthesis centre in the UK, the Trust was founded in 1965 by ‘the father of psychosynthesis’, Roberto Assagioli, together with Sir George Trevelyan, Dr Martin Israel and Geoffrey Leytham.
-Lady Diana Whitmore led the Trust from 1980 and is now the Co-Chair of Trustees along with Helen Sieroda.
+Lady Diana Whitmore led the Trust from 1980 and is now on the Trust’s Board of Trustees.

 We’re proud of our heritage and draw on the wisdom of our founders and all those who have contributed to the organisation over the years.